Every Consulting Firm Needs a Discovery Service

 There are many advantages to the discovery service for consultancies and consulting leaders:

-- Consistency: It allows systematization of the consulting work: almost every new project starts with the same first step – discovery.
+- Expertise consistency: It allows systematization of the consulting work: almost every new project starts with the same first step – discovery.
 This creates consistency, high repeatability of analysis, little variability in data sources, and high predictability of outcomes (the roadmap structure and content).

-- Knowledge: The more discovery projects, the more patterns will be identified, the more precise the roadmap components, and the fewer ‘hits and misses’ or ‘trial and error’ in the ultimate problem resolution proposal.
+- Fewer mistakes: The more discovery projects, the more patterns will be identified, the more precise the roadmap components, and the fewer ‘hits and misses’ or ‘trial and error’ in the ultimate problem resolution proposal.
 As I always say: repeatability is the foundation for expertise.

 The advantages of discovery: the client’s perspective